nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

     * [COSC A212 Introduction to Programming II](http://2017bulletin.loyno.edu/undergraduate/computer-science#cosc-a212) and Sophomore standing
     * Instructor Approval.

-    To be successful in this course, students are expected to have practical experience building software, and in particular, should be comfortable working with data structures, designing classes, and writing software modules.
+    To be successful in this course, students are expected to have practical experience building multi-file/multi-component software projects.
+In particular, students should be comfortable working with data structures, designing classes and class interfaces, and writing software modules that form part of a larger application.
   learning_objectives: |
     Students will experience the design and construction of internet-based systems through hands-on interaction with course material.
 The course will provide students with a basis of theory upon which to reflect upon experiences: designing and building server-side systems that must serve multiple client system types; designing and building several types of client systems that operate and interact with the server system concurrently and asynchronously; debugging process timing and network failure issues; and building systems on networked physical devices; understanding the network designs and protocols that enable the modern internet.
   learning_outcomes: |